ygrek/sqlgg/README.txt

   with `pp(path/to/deriving/preprocessor)`.

 Dependencies will be found with ocamlfind by default.
-Additionaly you can create `src/myocamlbuild.config` and manually specify paths to some libraries as follows :
+Additionaly it is possible to specify paths to dependencies in `src/myocamlbuild.config`, e.g.:

     extlib=C:/my/contrib/extlib-1.5.1
     deriving=C:/my/contrib/deriving-0.1.1/lib